rokf/vis-golang/README.md

 It looks for a `GOTEST_FLAGS` environment variable at runtime.
 If it's present then it appends its content to the end of the `go test` command (useful together with `direnv` for example).

-**If forced** only the test under the current cursor possition will be executed.
+**If forced**, only the test under the current cursor possition will be executed.
 The cursor has to be located on a word matching the `^Test` pattern.

 ### `gout`